Hubs-Foundation/hubs-docs/docs/github-tutorial-1.md

 ## 5. Adding/editing files and commits changes to the branch

-You can go to the file and click on the edit the file button.
+You can navigate to the file on `github.com` and click on the edit the file button.

 ![Modifiying files](img/github-5-1.png)